cavo789/marknotes/readme.md

 ## 5. Features

-Thanks to his dozens of plugins, there are many functionalities like :
+Thanks to his dozens of plugins, there are many functionalities like:

 * Works perfectly in offline mode (since all notes are files stored on your disk)
 * Login screen to get access to feature like add / delete / rename notes or folder